 LACROSSE 'A GIFT FOR PEOPLE OF CANADA'

-by Mike Mitchell, Director, North American Indian Travelling College
+by Mike Mitchell, Director, Native North American Travelling College

 One of the greatest contributions of our Native people in Canada is that of the game of Lacrosse, which in turn has been shared with the world.